 Louise Erdrich

-Karen Louise Erdrich is a renowned Native American author born on June 7, 1954, in Little Falls, Minnesota.
-She is an enrolled member of the Turtle Mountain Band of Chippewa Indians of North Dakota, a federally recognized Ojibwe people.
-Erdrich is celebrated as one of the most important writers of the second wave of the Native American Renaissance.
+Louise Erdrich (born Karen Louise Erdrich) is a celebrated Native American author known for her extensive body of work, which includes novels, poetry, and children's books that primarily focus on Native American characters and settings.
+She was born on June 7, 1954, in Little Falls, Minnesota, and is an enrolled member of the Turtle Mountain Band of Chippewa Indians of North Dakota, a federally recognized Ojibwe people.

 Are you sure you want to delete this?